bartonpratt/knust_lab/README.md

 ****Acknowledgements****
 Special thanks to God for how far He has brought us.
-Special thanks to our supervisor, Dr. Gaddaffi
+Also, a big thank you to our supervisor, Dr. Gaddaffi for guiding us throghout the process.